JackMRS/Data-Science-Projects/README.md

 # Data-Science-Projects
-# This repository contains all my data science related academic projects.
+# This repository contains all my data science related academic projects done in UCLA.